 About the Author

 Michelle R. Wheeler chases after experiences that feed her passions and engage her creative senses.
 As it happens, her passions are often a culmination of strategic marketing initiatives and creative design work.
-Michelle’s work at Professional Services Marketing, LLC as a Project Manager and Designer has allowed her to explore her strengths and apply them to strategic initiatives that help PSM clients grow.
+Michelle’s work at PSM Marketing as a Project Manager and Designer has allowed her to explore her strengths and apply them to strategic initiatives that help PSM clients grow.
 PSM is an agency that works with law firms and financial advisory firms to deliver ongoing outsourced marketing services.
 In addition to her work at PSM, Michelle also owns her own freelance design company called Spectrum Design and Marketing.